Analysis | Why it doesn’t seem to matter that Trump badmouths people he hired (and hyped)

 The result is a remarkably static view of Trump over the course of his presidency.
 That’s obvious from Gallup’s historical trend of approval ratings.

 Most presidents before Obama saw wide swings in approval depending on what was happening.
 Under Obama, there was less movement: Democrats loved him and Republicans hated him, and most of the movement was among independents.
 For Trump, that’s even more pronounced.
-Compared to, say, George W. Bush, Trump’s approval over the course of his presidency looks like a flat line.
+Compared with, say, George W. Bush, Trump’s approval over the course of his presidency looks like a flat line.

 That shows up in national presidential polling, too.
 During the period from 200 to 50 days before the election in 2008, the margin between Obama and Sen. John McCain (R-Ariz.) ranged from Obama leading by six points to McCain leading by two, a range of nine points.
 In 2016, the range was 13 points.
 In 2020, it was six points.